 Birth Doula + TENS Unit Rental

 I offer private in-home prenatal yoga classes for individuals or a small group of your pregnant friends! $85 per class.
-Often the class is directly after our prenatal meeting.
+Often the class is directly before or after our prenatal meeting.

 Birth Doula Support: Details